Campus Ready:

 Session 8

-How Does Power Work on Campus: A Crash Course in Identity Politics
+How Does Power Work on Campus?: A Crash Course in Identity Politics

 Understand the dynamics of DEI on campus and how it intersects with Jewish identity.